Bo Derek: Acting

-Following Ghosts Can't Do It, Derek appeared in the television films Hot Chocolate (1992) and Shattered Image (1994) and the straight-to-video film Woman of Desire (1994).
+Following her role in Ghosts Can't Do It, Derek appeared in the television films Hot Chocolate (1992) and Shattered Image (1994) and the erotic thriller film Woman of Desire (1994).
 For her performance in the 1995 buddy comedy film Tommy Boy, Derek was nominated for a Golden Raspberry Award for Worst Supporting Actress but ultimately lost to Madonna for her performance in Four Rooms.

 In 1998, Derek guest-starred on four episodes of the television series Wind on Water.
-In 1999, she appeared on The Drew Carey Show.
+In 1999, she appeared on the ABC sitcom The Drew Carey Show.

 At the 20th Golden Raspberry Awards in 2000, Derek was nominated for Worst Actress of the Century, sharing the nomination with Madonna (the eventual winner), Brooke Shields, Elizabeth Berkley, and Pia Zadora.

 Derek appeared in several more feature films during the early 2000s, including Frozen with Fear (2000), The Master of Disguise (2002), for which she received her second Golden Raspberry Award nomination for Worst Supporting Actress, and Malibu's Most Wanted (2003).
 She also had guest roles on the television shows Family Law, Queen of Swords, Two Guys, a Girl and a Pizza Place, Lucky, Still Standing, and 7th Heaven.

-In 2006, Derek starred in 40 episodes of the 65-episode telenovela series Fashion House.
-In 2012, she appeared on CSI: Miami.
+In 2006, Derek starred in 40 episodes of the 65-episode telenovela-style nighttime soap opera Fashion House.
+In 2012, she appeared on the CBS police procedural CSI: Miami.

-Derek had a featured role in the 2015 made-for-TV campy horror film Sharknado 3: Oh Hell No!
+Derek had a featured role in the 2015 made-for-television disaster comedy film Sharknado 3: Oh Hell No!

 Politics

-Derek, who describes herself as an independent, supported the presidential campaigns of Bob Dole, George H. W. Bush, and his son, George W. Bush.
+Derek, who describes herself as an independent, supported the presidential campaigns of George H. W. Bush, Bob Dole, and George W. Bush.
 She attended the Republican National Convention in 2000 and 2004.
-Derek has also appeared at public events with Republican Congressman David Dreier, whom she briefly dated following the death of her first husband.
+Derek was also seen at notable events with Republican Congressman David Dreier, whom she briefly dated following the death of her first husband.

-In 2002, Derek was appointed to the Board of Trustees of the John F. Kennedy Center for the Performing Arts, on the Operations Committee, by President George W. Bush.
-When White House Chief of Staff Josh Bolten was asked about his relationship with Derek on the April 30, 2006 edition of Fox News Sunday with Chris Wallace, Bolten said she was his friend and a "good supporter of the [43rd] president."
+In 2002, Derek was appointed to the Board of Trustees of the John F. Kennedy Center for the Performing Arts by President George W. Bush; she served on the Operations Committee.
+When White House Chief of Staff Josh Bolten was asked about his relationship with Derek during a 2006 edition of Fox News Sunday, he described her as his friend and a "good supporter of the [43rd] president."

 Derek voted for Barack Obama in 2008.

-In 2012, Derek endorsed Mitt Romney for president.
+Choosing neutrality in the 2012 race, Derek declined to endorse a presidential candidate while still affirming her plans to vote.

 In a 2020 interview with Variety, when asked who she was supporting in the then-upcoming presidential election, Derek explained, "I don't talk about who I vote for anymore.
 I supported Bush 43 and I became one of the poster girls for the Republicans.
 But I'm an independent.
 I don't want to be pigeonholed and labeled as one thing or another."
-Responding to a related query about Donald Trump's cameo in the 1989 film Ghosts Can't Do It, Derek said that the part was written specifically for him and that "he was great."
+Addressing a related question about Donald Trump's cameo in her 1989 film Ghosts Can't Do It, Derek recalled that his scene was written specifically for him, adding, "He was great."